parkouss/webmacs/docs/advanced_topics.rst

 .. current-keymap:: global

+.. _managing_views:

 Managing views
 **************

-It is possible to manage multiple views in webmacs window:
+It is possible to manage multiple :term:`views` in a webmacs window:

 - :key:`C-x 2` split the current view in two horizontally.
 - :key:`C-x 3` split the current view in two vertically.